Bluetooth: Host for nRF RPC Bluetooth Low Energy

 You can also build the Bluetooth: Peripheral HIDS mouse sample using the above command.

 This sample requires some additional configuration in the

 You can take it as an example on how to create configuration for your own application.

-After programming the example build to your development kit, test it by performing the following steps:
+After programming the example build to your development kit, complete the following steps to test it:

 Connect the dual core development kit to the computer using a USB cable.
 The development kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.

 Connect to the kit with a terminal emulator (for example, PuTTY).
 See How to connect with PuTTY for the required settings.

 Reset the development kit.